 Company Director on the Front Line

-When Covid-19 hit the UK in the Spring of this year there was one care worker out doing the rounds who many of our clients might not have expected to see back in the black tunic of Clarendon Home Care: Jackie Jones, who founded the company way back 1994.
+When Covid-19 hit the UK in the Spring of this year, one care worker was out doing the rounds who many of our clients might not have expected to see back in the black tunic of Clarendon Home Care: Jackie Jones, who founded the company way back 1994.

-Jackie began her career in care as a home help back in the 1980s and started Clarendon Home Care in order to assist as many people as she could to live independently at home for as long as possible.
-While the pandemic has presented all sorts of new challenges to the care sector, it has also been a opportunity for Jackie to go back to her roots:
+Jackie began her career in care as a home help back in the 1980s and started Clarendon Home Care to assist as many people as she could live independently at home for as long as possible.
+While the pandemic has presented all sorts of new challenges to the care sector, it has also been an opportunity for Jackie to go back to her roots:

 “It’s been a real eye-opener to visit service users again and to get my gloves on and get stuck in.
 I have to say, the circumstances of the pandemic aside, I’ve really loved every single minute of it.”

-“Getting back to care work has been a real joy and has certainly helped me through these difficult times but more than that it’s reminded me of the amazing work out carers do, day in and day out.
-We have an amazing live-in care service which I’m immensely proud of and our home care service, under extreme pressure currently, is still doing brilliantly also.
-There are thing we can improve of course but I think the first step towards that is getting out here and seeing how things are working for myself.”
+“Getting back to care work has been a real joy and has certainly helped me through these difficult times, but more than that, it’s reminded me of the amazing work out carers do, day in and day out.
+We have an amazing live-in care service which I’m immensely proud of, and our home care service, under extreme pressure currently, is still doing brilliantly also.
+There are things we can improve, of course, but I think the first step towards that is getting out and seeing how things are working for myself.”